 Some bailiffs are members of more than one association.

 Some bailiffs are also investigators and members of the Association of British Investigators, ABI

 Unless you are a commercial landlord or have problems with trespassers on land you cannot instruct a bailiff without first of all gaining a court order or judgment.

-This article was written by Andy Coates MABI MCEAA of Enforcement Bailiffs Ltd.
+This article was written by Andy Coates MABI MCEAA of Quality Bailiffs.

 read more industry news